ORNL/HydraGNN_GFM_FineTuning4Materials/README.md

 To use your own dataset:

-1. Prepare data in ADIOS2 format
+1. Prepare data in the appropriate format for your use case
 2. Define feature schema in your fine-tuning script
 3. Create appropriate configuration JSON
 4. Modify output heads to match your tasks